AniruddhaHumane/PL3/README.md

 -------------------------------------------------------------

 installing LEX and YACC

-lex : yum install flex / apt-get install flex yacc : yum install bison / apt-get install bison
+you will need a c/c++ compiler, hence it is better to install it on linux lex : yum install flex / apt-get install flex yacc : yum install bison / apt-get install bison